-- Tinga: a stewed and shredded meat (usually chicken), sometimes quite mild. - Al Pastor: marinated pork meat, cooked on a spit "shepherd-style" is very tasty; the fat percolates through the meat as it cooks resulting in a crispy pork deliciousness (before you order, make sure the meat on the spit is nice and toasty looking if the fire is out around the spit, you'll probably get re-griddled al pastor meat, which isn't bad but is not optimal). - Flor de calabaza: zucchini flower, usually mixed with some of the squash itself, served in a quesadilla.
+- Tinga: a stewed and shredded meat (usually chicken), sometimes quite mild. - Al Pastor: marinated pork meat, cooked on a spit "shepherd-style."
+The fatty, spicy juice percolates through the meat as it cooks, resulting in a crispy deliciousness (before you order, make sure the meat on the spit is nice and toasty looking on the outside if the fire is out around the spit, you'll probably get re-griddled al pastor meat, which isn't bad but is not optimal). - Flor de calabaza: zucchini flower, usually mixed with some of the squash itself, served in a quesadilla.